 Hibernating Bees Race to the Top (Data Analysis)

 Did you know that bees also hibernate, like many other insects?
-In this hibernating bees race to the top game, preschoolers roll a dice with different bees on it, and then place a counter in the corresponding column on the graph.
+In the hibernating bees race to the top game, preschoolers roll a die with different bees on it, and then place a counter in the corresponding column on the graph.

 Get Your Hibernation Math Activities Here